devbio

 GitHub profile README

 Fill the form, copy the markdown, paste into your <username>/<username> repo.
-No AI prompts, no shields.io URL templates — just clean output that mirrors a devbio so you only ever maintain one surface.
+No AI prompts, no shields.io URL templates — just clean markdown with badges, stats cards, and your projects.

 Identity